aslom/kperf/eventing.md

 That functionality will be wrapped into `kperf eventing prepare` command in near future.

-Currently it needs ti be run from command line to dwpeloy test receiver.
+Currently it needs to be run from command line to deploy test receiver.

 ```
 source hack/setenv.sh